processone/docs.ejabberd.im/content/developer/ejabberd-api/admin-api.md

 <!-- md:version added in [24.06](../../archive/24.06/index.md) -->

-Revert the ban from an account: set back the old password
+Remove the ban from an account

 Check [ban_account](#ban_account) API.